Sentinel (horse): Honours

-Stud and Retirement
+Stud and retirement

 Sentinel was retired to stud at Hartford, but proved to be low on fertility.
 Seven of his progeny made it to the racecourse and only one failed to register a win.
 The best was the filly, Protectress, who ran second in the 1979 South African Oaks.
 He lived out his days as a galloping companion and lead horse for the Hartford foals.

-Record Wins Controversy
+Record wins controversy

 Sentinel was thought to be the record holder of the most wins by a South African racehorse at one time.
 However several horses won more races with Commando (44) and Darius (41) the two leaders and both gaining their wins in the period before 1946.
 Since 1946, Screech Owl (32) and Hear The Drums (34), have recorded more wins than Sentinel.
 No horse racing in South Africa is thought to have won more recognised stakes races (26) than Sentinel.